Back to Blog

 Step 2: Contact appears

-• Volunteer sees next contact (name, number)
+• Volunteer sees the next contact (name, number)

-• Pre-written message template displayed
+• A pre-written message template is displayed

 • Merge fields populated with voter data